New-Horizons-Team/new-horizons-team.github.io/_posts/2023-09-04-langchain-vulns.md

 ## Introduction
 Hey there, cyber enthusiasts! 🚀

-We've prepared this blog post to equip developers, data scientists, and security engineers with valuable insights into the risks linked to technologies that interface with Large Language Models (LLMs).
-We will explore 'Langchain,' detailing its functionality, applications, and the vulnerabilities discovered within it.
+In this post, we targeted developers, data scientists & engineers, and security engineers to provide valuable insights into the risks linked to technologies that interface with Large Language Models (LLMs).
+We will explore [Langchain](https://python.langchain.com/docs/get_started/introduction.html), detailing its functionality, applications, and recent vulnerabilities.
 Additionally, we offer practical tips for identifying and mitigating such vulnerabilities.

-By the end of this post, you will have a comprehensive understanding of the risks associated with LLMs in various technological environments and actionable guidance on how to identify and address these potential vulnerabilities.
+By the end of this reading, you will have a comprehensive understanding of the risks associated with LLMs in various technological environments and actionable guidance on identifying and addressing these potential vulnerabilities.

 This post might be a bit of a long read for some.
 So, to make life easier, here's a quick cheat sheet based on what you're looking to get out of it: